-- A. Thesis and Summary of Main Points: Financial illiteracy among college students is a problem, and this is because of the lack of financial education in college; however, implementing a foundational financial literacy course for all first-year students could solve this problem. - B. Audience Response Statement: I hope you all see the value of enhancing your financial literacy and starting your financial success journey in college. - C. Wow Statement: Although student debt is real, we do not have to venture into the "real world" financially unequipped.
+- A. Thesis and Summary of Main Points: Financial illiteracy among college students is a problem, and this is because of the lack of financial education in college; however, implementing a foundational financial literacy course in all colleges could solve this problem. - B. Audience Response Statement: I hope you all see the value of enhancing your financial literacy and starting your financial success journey in college. - C. Wow Statement: Although student debt is real, we do not have to venture into the "real world" financially unequipped.